jbcodeforce/kafka-studies/docs/strimzi-deploy.md

 keytool -import -trustcacerts -alias root -file ca.crt -keystore truststore.jks -storepass password -noprompt
 ```

+*The alias is used to access keystore entries (key and trusted certificate entries).*

 * Start the docker container by mounting the local folder with the truststore.jks to the `/home`

 ```shell